3 minutes reading time

-Zippers are a really neat invention as they can uniformly connect two pieces of material into a single sheet of material.
+Zippers are a neat invention as they can uniformly connect two pieces of material into a single sheet of material.
 By utilizing a specialized geometry that interlocks with itself, continuous connections can be made.
-This makes handling a since zippered whole easier instead of maneuvering each individual piece.
-When we want to use a large quantity of thin fins on a heat sink, it would be a real pain to assemble each individual fin.
+This makes handling a single zippered whole component easier instead of maneuvering a multitude of individual pieces.
+When we want to use a large quantity of thin fins on a heat sink, it would be a hassle to assemble each individual fin.
 This is where zipper fin heat sinks come in.

-Zipper fins are sheets of metal that are progressively punched.
+Zipper fins are sheets of metal that are progressively punched out of stock material.
 First the geometry of the fin is created with the punches.
 The length, height, and fin pitch are determined in this first set of punches.
 The fin thickness is defined by the thickness of the fin stock used.
 Secondary punching processes then fold the fin and lock them into place with the previous fin.
 When the fin stack has enough fins for the application this stack was designed for, it's removed from the punching area, ready to become a full zipper fin heat sink.